Infineon/Getting_Started_Box_IoT/README.md

 After you downloaded this Repository by clicking at this site onto  **Clone or download** > **Download ZIP** you can extract the ZIP-file and then navigate to "*examples/Joystick_Pressure/*".
 Open the *Joystick.ino* with the Arduino IDE and follow these steps to upload the sketch:
 1. Click on **Tools** > **Board** and select the Board  **MH ET LIVE ESP32MINIKit** there.
 (If you do not find the Board, make sure you've installed the ESP32-Boards as described [here](#ESP32))
 2. Select the right COM-port via **Tools** > **Port**.
+Mostly it's the port with the highest number.
 If you are not sure which COM-port your ESP32 Wemos D1 Mini is connected to, simply unplug it and check which COM-Port number disappeared in the list (you have to reopen the list in order to refresh it).
 3. Upload the Sketch via **Sketch** > **Upload**.

 ### Result

 After uploading the sketch, the ESP32 Wemos D1 Mini sets up a WiFi - access point with the SSID "myIoT" and the password "ifxIoT2019":

 <img src="https://github.com/Infineon/Assets/raw/master/Pictures/IoTBox-Joystick_Pressure-ConnectToWifi.png">

 A webserver is started by the ESP32 on its local IP.
 The website can be seen when a device is connected to the access point and calls http://192.168.4.1 in the browser.

 <img src="https://github.com/Infineon/Assets/raw/master/Pictures/IoTBox-Joystick_Pressure-ESP32_Standard_IP.png">
 <img src="https://github.com/Infineon/Assets/raw/master/Pictures/iOTBox-Joystick_Pressure-Website.png" width=500>